-There really is nothing like feeling the breeze in your hair and your favorite tunes blaring through the speakers as you hit the open road day after day.
+There is nothing like feeling the warm breeze in your hair and hearing your favorite tunes blast through the speakers during a long beautiful scenic drive.
 However, the day can take quite a turn if you haven’t prepared properly.

-From first aid kits to camping gear to cooking essentials, we have you covered!
 This ultimate road trip packing list will prepare you for all scenarios.
+We will cover:

-Road trips are such an adventurous way to travel.
-Not only do you experience point A and point B, you also get to experience all the hidden gems in between.
-But we want to make sure you have all your I’s dotted and your T’s crossed before you leave!
+Road trips are one of the most adventurous ways to travel.
+Not only will you experience all of point A and point B, but you will also get to experience the hidden gems in between.
+We want to make sure you have all the road trip essentials before you leave.

 - Itinerary – What region do you want to travel?